lemonade-sdk/infinity-arcade/README.md

   </a>
 </p>

-Use your overpowered GPU run AI that produces creative retro-style games!
-Enter your prompt, and the playable game pops open in minutes.
+Use your overpowered GPU to run AI that produces creative retro-style games!
+Enter your prompt and the playable game pops open in minutes.

 Push your imagination to the limit, it's 100% free and local.